As a kid, I can remember using tokens to ride the MTA

 don't own a vehicle or can't drive.

-Cross-Town Tokens would be used to buy special
+Cross-Town Tokens or TAP Passes would be used to buy special

 transfer tickets to go between MTA and Metrolink lines.
 For example,